ULJ-Yale/qunex/README.md

 * 0.7.2 [niutilities] Harmonized parameter names and extended compileBatch to take explicit subjects to add
 * 0.7.3 [niutilities] Made processing of subjects parameter more robust to different file names
 * 0.7.4 [matlab] Fixed a bug in g_FindPeaks when presmoothing images with multiple frames and changed the default value if frames is not passed
+* 0.7.5 [niutilities, matlab] Added warning to getHCPReady when no matching files found, and fixed bug when no stat file found when reading image
 [Mind and Brain Lab]: http://mblab.si
 [Anticevic Lab]: http://anticeviclab.yale.edu